mjwang1010/iwue_aridity_sensitivity/README.txt

 Programs:
 (1) 1_iWUE_TR_iwue_recalculate.R
 Calculate the intrinsic water use efficiency according to 13C.
-The variable "iWUE_new" is used in the study.
+The variable "iWUE_new" is used in the study. "ca_recom" and "d13Catm_recom" represent atmospheric CO2 concentration and stable carbon isotope data, respectively.
 (2) 2_iWUE_TR_iwue_iav_splinefit.R
 Detrend the estimated iWUE and get the annual anomalies of iWUE.
 (3) 3_iWUE_TR_data_iav_prepare.R